michelleezhang/ludobots/README.md

 # Ludobots

 See "FinalProject" branch for Assignment 5.
+Run "search.py" to run.

 - Created a multi-legged creature with moving "head" parts.
 - Added a platform to the world and changed the z-values for the creature to place it onto the platform.